Power failures and power spikes can crash your server or PC. You don't want that to happen!

 Otherwise, a nearby lightning strike can zap anything that is plugged in, whether it is on or off.

 Laptops have an advantage.
-They have their own built-in batter that can act as a UPS.
+They have their own built-in battery that can act as a UPS.
 You will still benefit from a good surge suppressor power strip.
 And a UPS is a good protection for your other electronics and can keep them running through power failures of an hour or so.

 Procrastination - It is all too easy to tell yourself, "Oh, these are good ideas.
 I'll get around to them later."